AdelaideB9/ctfc-constitution/README.md

 All payments and reimbursements shall be firstly approved and authorised by the Committee or at a General Meeting of the Club.

-Upon request by an Authorised Officer of the Union, the Treasurer shall provide a report on the finances and transactions of the Club.
+Upon request by an Authorised Officer of YouX, the Treasurer shall provide a report on the finances and transactions of the Club.

 ## Distribution of Prizes